munificent/craftinginterpreters/book/representing-code.md

 between context-free and regular languages.
 The former are allowed to recurse.
 It is exactly this that lets them nest and compose.

-We could keep picking the first production for protein over and over again yielding all manner of breakfasts like "bacon and sausage and sausage and bacon and...".
+We could keep picking the first production for `protein` over and over again yielding all manner of breakfasts like "bacon and sausage and sausage and bacon and...".
 We won't though.
 We need to again pick a production for `protein` in the inner reference to `protein "and" protein`.
-This time we'll pick "bacon".
+This time we'll pick `"bacon"`.
 We finally hit a nonterminal, so we set that as the first word in the resulting string.

 Now we pop back out to the first `protein "and" protein`.
-The next symbol is "and", a nonterminal, so we add that.
-Then we pick another `protein`.
+The next symbol is `"and"`, a nonterminal, so we add that.
+Then we hit another `protein`.
 This time, we pick:

 ```lox
 protein → cooked "eggs"
 ```

-We need to pick a production for `cooked` and pick "poached".
+We need a production for `cooked` and pick `"poached"`.
 That's a nonterminal, so we add that.
-Now we're back to the `protein`, so we add "eggs".
-We bounce back to `breakfast` and add "with".
+Now we're back to the `protein`, so we add `"eggs"`.
+We bounce back to `breakfast` and add `"with"`.
 Now all that's left is to pick a production for `bread`.
-We'll pick "English muffin".
-That's again a non-terminal, so we add that and we're done:
+We'll pick `"English muffin"`.
+That's again a nonterminal, so we add that and we're done:

 <img src="image/representing-code/breakfast.png" alt='"Playing" the grammar to generate a string.' />